-Many companies may have relied on a legacy software suite (such as Sitecore) or a traditional CMS like WordPress and wonder if now is the time to simply go with the latest updates or ditch those monolithic solutions for the trending composable DXP.
+Many companies may have relied on a legacy software suite (such as Sitecore) or a traditional CMS and wonder if now is the time to simply go with the latest updates or ditch those monolithic solutions for the trending composable DXP.

 Do you even need everything a DXP has to offer?
 Or is a CMS enough to handle your content needs?

 Gartner has suggested that "To future-proof the stack, a composable DXP must be used to deliver composable user experiences."

 In this post, we’ll shed some light on the monolithic CMS vs. composable DXP debate and show you why opting for composable DXP can provide the most benefits today and in the future.

 What Is a Monolithic CMS?

 A monolithic CMS is a traditional CMS in which the front-end and back-end layers are coupled.